Nissan Z-car: First generation: Nissan 240Z/260Z/280Z (S30; 1969–1978)

-The 280Z was released in 1975 for North America only (not to be confused with the second-generation 280ZX) and featured a further engine displacement increase, to 2.8 L. A major change was the introduction of Bosch fuel injection, replacing the previous SU carburetors.
-This resulted in a power increase to 170 hp (SAE gross horsepower), offsetting increased weight from added luxury features and an enlarged bumper that met US Federal regulations.
+The 280Z was released in 1975 for North America only (not to be confused with the second-generation 280ZX) and featured a further engine displacement increase, to 2.8 liters.
+A major change was the introduction of Bosch fuel injection, replacing the previous SU carburetors.
+This resulted in a power increase to 170 hp, offsetting increased weight from added luxury features and an enlarged bumper that met US Federal regulations.
 Export markets outside North America however kept receiving the Datsun 260Z, until the introduction of the Datsun 280ZX in late 1978.